Chicken Lettuce Wraps

 5 green onions, green and white parts, sliced

 2 tablespoons minced garlic, or 12 minced cloves of garlic

 1/4 cup reduced sodium soy sauce or tamari

 1 tablespoon hot chili paste or sriracha (more, if you like it spicier)

 1 head of romaine lettuce, green leaf lettuce, or red leaf lettuce, rinsed and leaves separated

 If you haven't already cooked the rice, do that first.
 I use white basmati or jasmine rice.
 When done cooking, set aside.

 In a large wok, drizzle the bottom with MCT oil and turn on the heat to medium-high.
 Add chicken to the wok, using a wooden spoon to crumble the meat, and cook until almost done (a little bit of pink is okay).
 Add green onions and garlic, and continue cooking until no pink remains.
-Use your bare hands to crumble the tofu into the chicken mixture, then add all remaining ingredients EXCEPT lettuce (don't forget to add the cooked rice).
+Add all remaining ingredients EXCEPT lettuce (don't forget to add the cooked rice).
 Cook for about 3-5 minutes, stirring continuously to be sure all the seasoning is blended in.
 If you're using cold rice, you'll need to cook the mixture long enough to warm up the rice.